roe-dl/weewx-photovoltaics/README.md

 `heataccuMainsVoltage` | V
 `heataccuMainsCurrent` | A

+Note: The field `unixtime` in `data.jsn` is bogus.
+MyPV acknowledged that bug and announced to remove it with the next release.

 ## Database

 Readings are saved to `photovoltaics.sdb`

 ## MQTT

-Reading can be output to MQTT.
+Readings can be output to MQTT.
 You need an MQTT broker for that.

 ## Usage in skins